-Inventories are stated at the lower of cost and net realisable value.
+Inventories are stated at the lower of cost and net realizable value.
 Cost is determined using the weighted-average method.
 The cost of finished goods and work in process comprises raw materials, direct labour, other direct costs and related production overheads (allocated fixed production overheads based on normal capacity).
 It excludes borrowing costs.
-The item by item approach is used in applying the lower of cost and net realisable value.
-Net realisable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and applicable variable selling expenses.
+The item by item approach is used in applying the lower of cost and net realizable value.
+Net realizable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.